tryigit/PlayIntegrityFix/README.md

 If there is a Shamiko module, it does not set props unnecessarily.
 It allows you to bypass simple bootloader checks if you do not have the Shamiko module.

-+ **Gms spoof (fork old)**
++ **Gms spoof (fork)**

-Droidguard reads information like fingerprint and device model differently.
+PIFX version Droidguard reads information like fingerprint and device model differently.
 So hook.
 To customize, see default.pif.json.

 + **BL Certificate Spoof 💀 (fork)**

-PIFX Strong version uses certificate spoof method to pass the strong test.
+PIFXS version uses certificate spoof method to pass the strong test.

 # Noobs
 > [!WARNING]